HermanL02/WarwickUniversity-Notes/202404/Script.md

 Through the searching on GitHub, I observed that there is a thinking about WeChat E2EE implementation.
 However, WeChat does not support the Web version any more, it will redirect most users to use the Desktop version.  ![[Pasted image 20240414170049.png]] I believe that is because some special commercial considerations of WeChat, but that eventually increases the complexity for us to provide users a end to end encryption experience.
 # Design

 Our main goal is to allow WeChat users to have a safe, encrypted conversation with the lowest effort.
-We want to make the tool 1, Secure, 2, Easy to use, 3, Legal, Cannot be blocked
+We want to make the tool 1, Secure, 2, Easy to use, 3, Legal, cannot be blocked by any third party including the government.
 How to easy to use?
 How to Legal?
 And How to be not blocked?
-## Why not website?
-WeChat weird design.
 ## Windows
+For making a such product, we cannot leave the
 ## Android
 Besides core: Sharing Contacts!
 # Tech and Tech Stack